adejics/pdsnd_github/README.md

 to create an interactive experience in the terminal to present these statistics.

 ### Date Created
 This project was created on the 9th day of January 2022.
+The bikeshare python code was completed on January 7, 2022.

 ### Project Title
 **Explore Bikeshare Data**